-As we celebrate Breast Cancer Prevention Month, we hope you’ll consider adding these delicious, healthy foods for breast health to your breast cancer prevention plan.
+As we celebrate Breast Cancer Awareness Month, we hope you’ll consider adding these delicious, healthy foods for breast health to your breast cancer prevention plan.
 As for me?
 I’m happy to report that most of these foods are already in my refrigerator and cupboards, and that I’ll be heading to my local farm stand soon to add the others to my household bounty.

 Did you know that all of these foods can play a part in the Jenny Craig plan — and help you lose weight at the same time?
 Contact us today to find out how!

 Carole is an award-winning journalist based in Southern California who specializes in health and wellness topics.
 Her work has appeared in Parents, Fit Pregnancy, Mom & Baby, Yahoo News, Viv magazine and Lifescript.
 She's won several national awards for her work including a National Science Award and two National Health Information awards.
 A frequent contributor to Jenny Craig’s Blog, Healthy Habits, she enjoys gardening, spending time at the beach and adopting far too many rescue animals in her spare time.

 Favorite healthy snack: jicama dipped in homemade hummus

 Briana is a Registered Dietitian Nutritionist and Certified Personal Trainer for Jenny Craig, based in Carlsbad, California.
 She is passionate about utilizing food as functional and preventative medicine.
 Guided by a simplistic and optimistic approach, Briana’s philosophy is to help people improve their health and achieve their goals through the development of sustainable habits to live a healthy life.
 In her free time, you can find her strength training, indoor cycling, coffee tasting, and at local eateries with her husband and two dogs.